Localization of quantum states within subspaces from the Lebesgue decomposition: Regularity of the map

 All subspaces $\cV$ with dimension $n$ can be obtained as $\cV= U^{-1} \cV_0$ with a fixed $n$-dimensional subspace $\cV_0$ and a suitable unitary operator $U$.
 Then, from clause 8 in the Proposition \ref{pr:10}, \be \fTB(A|\cV)= \fTB(UAU^\dag|\cV_0) . \ee If $U$ is expressed as $U = e^H$, with an anti-Hermitian $H$, the dependence of $\fTB(A|\cV)$ on $\cV$ becomes a dependence on $H$.
 Such dependence is real-analytic for $A>0$: $U$ is entire analytic as a function of (the matrix elements of) $H$, and this translates to $UAU^\dag$.
 Moreover, the dependence of $B=\fB(A|\cV)$ on (the matrix elements of) $A>0$ is meromorphic, with $B$ its Schur complement.
 The only singularities (with respect to any single matrix element of $A$ as an independent variable) can be poles, however, $0\le B \le A$ is bounded; therefore, there are no singularities as $H$ changes {\em within its anti-Hermitian} domain, so within that domain, the map $H \to \fTB(A | e^H \cV)$ is real-analytic for $A>0$.

-\acknowledgments The author thanks Carmen Garc{\'\i}a-Recio and Enrique Ruiz Arriola for discussions.
-This work has been partially supported by MICIU/AEI/10.13039/501100011033 under grant PID2023-147072NB-I00 and by the Junta de Andaluc{\'\i}a under grant No. FQM-225.
+\acknowledgments The author thanks Carmen Garc{\'\i}a-Recio and Enrique Ruiz Arriola for valuable discussions, and Miguel Mart{\'\i}n Su\'arez for pointing out that Theorem \ref{th:1} is the Lebesgue decomposition of positive operators, of which I was previously unaware.
+This work has been partially supported by grant PID2023.147072NB.I00 funded by MICIU/AEI/10.13039/501100011033 and by ERDF/EU, and grant No. FQM-225 funded by Junta de Andaluc{\'\i}a.